PaulBiod/HA-bambulab-wled/README.md

 # HA-bambulab-wled
-Based on Greghesp original blueprint.
+Based on Dreed47 original blueprint.
 I decided to update his blueprint cause after a bambulab MAJ, the blueprint wasn't working at all.
 Indeed, tha blueprint was based on light chamber state, but now when you turn off your printer, the Home assistant switch "light chamber" stays on.
 So the wled wasn't switching off.

 I've managed to update the blueprint to use the binary sensor "Printer state" which works flawlessly.